fuel/fuel/README.md

+#Looking for the Code?

+It can be found in the develop branch here: [https://github.com/fuel/fuel/tree/develop](https://github.com/fuel/fuel/tree/develop)

 #Fuel

 Fuel is a fast, lightweight PHP5 framework.
 In an age where frameworks are a dime a dozen, We believe that Fuel will stand out in the crowd.
 It will do this by combining all the things you love about the great frameworks out there, while getting rid of the bad.